mHC-GNN: Manifold-Constrained Hyper-Connections for Graph Neural Networks: Abstract

 \section{Abstract}

 Graph Neural Networks (GNNs) suffer from over-smoothing in deep architectures and expressiveness bounded by the 1-Weisfeiler-Leman (1-WL) test.
-We adapt Manifold-Constrained Hyper-Connections (\mhc)~\citep{xie2025mhc}, recently proposed for Transformers, to graph neural networks.
-Our method, \mhcgnn{}, expands node representations across $n$ parallel streams and constrains stream-mixing matrices to the Birkhoff polytope via Sinkhorn-Knopp normalization.
-We prove that \mhcgnn{} exhibits exponentially slower over-smoothing (rate $(1-\gamma)^{L/n}$ vs.\ $(1-\gamma)^L$) and can distinguish graphs beyond 1-WL.
-Experiments on 10 datasets with 4 GNN architectures show consistent improvements.
-Depth experiments from 2 to 128 layers reveal that standard GNNs collapse to near-random performance beyond 16 layers, while \mhcgnn{} maintains over 74\% accuracy even at 128 layers, with improvements exceeding 50 percentage points at extreme depths.
-Ablations confirm that the manifold constraint is essential: removing it causes up to 82\% performance degradation.
-Code is available at \href{https://github.com/smlab-niser/mhc-gnn}{https://github.com/smlab-niser/mhc-gnn}
+We adapt Manifold-Constrained Hyper-Connections, recently proposed for Transformers, to graph neural networks.
+Our method, \mhcgnn{}, expands node representations across $n$ parallel streams and constrains stream-mixing matrices to the Birkhoff polytope of doubly stochastic matrices via Sinkhorn-Knopp normalization.
+We prove that \mhcgnn{} mitigates over-smoothing via a layer-wise residual lower bound showing that node-pair differences decay at rate $(1{-}\varepsilon)^L$ (where $\varepsilon$ measures deviation of the mixing matrix from identity), far slower than the standard $(1{-}\gamma)^L$ collapse rate driven by the spectral gap $\gamma$.
+This two-regime analysis, via the protected orthogonal subspace for $L < n$ and the layer-wise contraction for $L \geq n$, provides architecture-agnostic rate guarantees absent from prior methods.
+With independent random stream initialization, \mhcgnn{} can distinguish graphs beyond 1-WL by maintaining stream diversity across layers via doubly stochastic mixing.
+Depth experiments spanning 2 to 128 layers reveal that standard GNNs collapse to near-random performance beyond 16 layers, while \mhcgnn{} maintains over 74\% accuracy at 128 layers, with improvements exceeding 50 percentage points at extreme depths.
+Ablations confirm that manifold constraints are essential: removing them causes up to 82\% performance degradation.
+Experiments on heterophilic graphs (roman-empire, penn94, genius) and expressiveness benchmarks (EXP) further validate the contribution.
+Code is available at \url{https://github.com/smishra-lab/mhc-gnn}